 | Urban Connect (statewide apartments) | $180,000 | $200,000 |

-A few things that catch buyers out: Centrelink benefits are only partially accepted (Family Tax Benefit and JobSeeker are usually counted in part; carer payments are case-by-case).
-Employment must be ongoing for at least six months in your current role, or two years in the same industry if you've recently changed jobs.
-If your income is borderline, talk to a broker before applying — we have a find a broker tool that filters for WA brokers with Keystart experience.
+A few things catch buyers out.
+Centrelink benefits are only partly counted, Family Tax Benefit and JobSeeker usually count in part, carer payments are case-by-case.
+You generally need at least six months in your current role, or two years in the same industry if you've recently switched jobs.
+If your income is borderline, talk to a broker before applying; our find a broker tool filters for WA brokers who know Keystart.

 Keystart property price limits 2026